Who is this article for?

-The Code42 Security Center allows you to search for users' security events detected by endpoint monitoring.
+The Code42 Security Center allows you to search for users' security events detected by endpoint monitoring (also called file exfiltration detection).
 The report can help you identify and visualize potential data leaks.
 You can also export the results to a CSV file for analysis or archiving.

 For details on the security events that can be detected, and instructions on how to configure endpoint monitoring, see Endpoint Monitoring.

 - Endpoint monitoring must be enabled in your Code42 environment.

 Enabling endpoint monitoring requires a Security Tools license.

 The SYSADMIN role includes Security Center access automatically.
 To grant Security Center access to a user with a different role, assign the Security Center User role to the user.
 The default local administrator with the SYSADMIN role can only view user activity in the Security Center for data stored in on-premises storage servers, but cannot view user activity for data stored in the Code42 cloud.
 To view Code42 cloud data, sign in as a different user with the necessary permissions.

 To access the Security Center and begin a user search:

 - Sign in to the administration console.

 |a||Username||Enter the username of the user to search.|